 No team has reached the WFA title match four seasons in a row.
 The Renegades’ first championship bid in 2017 was unsuccessful, but they won back-to-back titles in 2018 and 2019.
 The 2020 season was cancelled in its entirety due to the Coronavirus pandemic.
 Should Boston advance and win in Canton, they would be the first team to claim three consecutive WFA titles.

 But right now, the Renegades are focused solely on stopping Tampa Bay (7-0).
 Tampa Bay reached this conference final by soundly defeating the D.C.
 Divas 35-6.
 They have been part of the WFA since 2011.
 The team reached the Division 2 national championship game in back-to-back seasons in 2016 and 2017.
-The organization stepped up into Division 1 this year and went undefeated in the regular season outscoring its opponents 272-26.
+The organization stepped up into the Pro Division this year and went undefeated in the regular season outscoring its opponents 272-26.

 Tampa Bay Inferno Head Coach Johnny Green says he is keeping his team focused inward.
 “Boston has eleven great players on offense, eleven great players on defense, and eleven great players on special teams.
 But our mindset right now is on what we can control amongst ourselves.
 We have to control what we do as the Inferno, preparing as a team one practice at a time, one day at a time, one game at a time.”

 Boston sits atop the league’s national rankings after finishing the regular season 5-0.
 The Renegades enjoyed a bye week during the first round of the playoffs.